 Truly, if you’ve made it to this page, you’ve probably always wanted to learn Spanish but didn’t believe you could.
 Let go of that doubt.
 Rosetta Stone has taught millions of people who were just like you at first: doubtful, but curious and eager.
 Despite the hesitancies and lack of confidence, they walked away speaking with a smile.

 When you take lessons in Spanish with Rosetta Stone, you’ll learn:

 - Everything From Common Phrases to Social Conversation Speech: Our Dynamic Immersion® method teaches new words and phrases based on the context in which they’re used, so you’ll be prepared to thrive in real-world conversations that don’t follow a script.

-- To Speak With Confidence As You Socialize Or Travel: Everything we do has one very specific goal: to get you speaking confidently.
-We go beyond standard Spanish lessons to let you practice whichever way works best for you–whether that’s studying common phrases, reading interesting stories, or talking to our native-speaking tutors–so you’ll be ready to have real-world conversations.
+- To Speak With Confidence As You Socialise Or Travel: Everything we do has one very specific goal: to get you speaking confidently.
+We go beyond standard Spanish lessons to let you practise whichever way works best for you–whether that’s studying common phrases, reading interesting stories, or talking to our native-speaking tutors–so you’ll be ready to have real-world conversations.

 Set aside your hesitations and quench your curiosity today when you sign up for a 3-day free trial.

 Surround yourself with Spanish (Latin America) whenever, wherever with the Rosetta Stone app.